PaulsBecks/GoalsMD/README.md

 # GoalMD

-Simple markdown editor to track your Goals.
+Simple markdown editor to track your goals.

 ## Get started